-When it comes time to record your video, you’ll have an idea on how to frame and shoot your video.
+When it comes time to record your video, you’ll have an idea of how to frame and shoot your video.
 If the primary purpose of the video is to be viewed online, avoid using a lot of wide angle shots, which tend to be difficult to see on a smaller screen.
 Don’t design for mobile as an afterthought, design for mobile first.

 Video marketing across social media sites like YouTube, Facebook & Twitter is an incredibly competitive market, and it’s important that you do everything possible to make your videos stand out above the rest.

 Understandably, not everyone can afford a professional camera or has the ability to hire a large production crew.
 But, in 2016, there is no excuse for jittery, pixelated, low-quality video content.
 Almost every smartphone on the market comes fully equipped with an HD camera and there are many affordable add-ons (like stabilizers) that you can purchase to make your smartphone movie-making ready.

 Make sure to take your time in all the stages of production.
 This includes storyboarding, filming, editing and gathering opinions from co-workers, friends, and family.
 Remember, you’re creating the video for a specific audience, not for yourself.
 Multiple opinions are important.

 3. Capture Audience Attention Quickly

 As a video marketer, you have mere seconds to capture a person’s attention.
 Those first frames need to include the most important aspects of your product or organization with action shots or compelling imagery.

 In video marketing, use your best content first.